medik8s/node-maintenance-operator/README.md

 After every PR merge to master images were build and pushed to `quay.io`.
 For deployment of NMO using these images you need:

-- a running OpenShift cluster, or a Kubernetes cluster with OLM installed.
+- a running OpenShift cluster, or a Kubernetes cluster with Operator Lifecycle Manager (OLM) installed.
 - `operator-sdk` binary installed, see https://sdk.operatorframework.io/docs/installation/.
 - a valid `$KUBECONFIG` configured to access your cluster.